Language Houses Application

 - Eagerness to improve language skills

-- Prompt communication with HA and other house members
+- Prompt communication with HA, AC, and other house members

-If you have any questions please feel free to email the RD for the language houses.
+If you have any questions please feel free to email the AC for the Language Houses, Tyler Casey (firstname.lastname@example.org).